antoinecomp/Data-Analysis/stocker/readme.md

 # Stocker: A Stock Analysis and Prediction Toolkit using Additive Models
+## An alternative by Antoine to integrate all sotcks up to today

 Stocker can be run from an interative Python 3.6 session.
 I recommend installing the [Anaconda Python 3.6 distribution](https://www.anaconda.com/download/) and using a Jupyter Notebook.

+The reason I forked the project from Will Koehrsen's is that his stock data ends really early and I want the stock up to today.

 Stocker is a work in progress.
 Let me know of any issues and feel free to make your own contributions!